danielpclark/crystal-rails-template/README.md

 and will have breaking changes if you were to depend on this as a code dependency.
 To use this repo simply clone it and make your modifications.

+## Why

+1) It's a great learning experience.

+2) The Crystal language is still young and likely has many breaking changes ahead in it's future.
+This is already evident from the [Frost](https://github.com/ysbaddaden/frost) project which was meant to be Rails for Crystal but hasn't been updated in about a year and stopped working with Crystal many minor versions ago.
+The best way to work with Crystal while it's still young and volatile is to work with simple and smaller abstractions with the minimum amount of contingency on the non-Rubyish parts of the language.
+This will help keep your project alive as Crystal evolves.

 ## Development

 This project is open for continued advancement towards a more Rails-like design.